k0sproject/k0s/docs/storage.md

 ### Installing 3rd party storage solutions

 Follow your storage driver's installation instructions.
-Note that the Kubelet installed by k0s uses a slightly different path for its working directory (`/varlib/k0s/kubelet` instead of `/var/lib/kubelet`).
+Note that by default the Kubelet installed by k0s uses a slightly different path for its working directory (`/varlib/k0s/kubelet` instead of `/var/lib/kubelet`).
 Consult the CSI driver's configuration documentation on how to customize this path.
+The actual path can differ if you defined the flag `--data-dir`.

 ## Example storage solutions